 The historic city center of Braga is sprinkled with fascinating Roman ruins.
 One of them is Arco da Porta Nova, one of the oldest gates of the city.
 This gate is the best place in Braga to enjoy a romantic sunset over the city.

-Other landmarks that are worth a visit are Jardim de Santa Barbara and the Braga Castle.
-Castle of Braga consists of only one tower which can be visited for free and it offers a beautiful view over the city.
+Other landmarks worth a visit are Jardim de Santa Barbara and the Braga Castle.
+The castle consists of only one tower, which can be visited for free and offers a beautiful view of the city.

 Raio Palace